oVirt/ovirt-site/source/feature/networklinking.html.md

             * Adding under the "network" combo- "Link state" radio button with two options "up/"down".
 (For 3.2 or more cluster version)

+            * If "empty" network is selected, link state combo should be disabled with explanation tooltip.

             * "Activate" checkbox will be changed to a radio button with two options "Plugged"/"Unplugged" and its name will be renamed to 'Card Status'.

             * Add 'Advanced Parameters' section which includes the 'Port Mirroring' and the 'Card Status' properties.